About 52% of global users surf the internet utilizing mobile devices according to GO-Globe. It’s predicted that this rate will reach 80% by 2018.

 In general, your App Store description should include an explanation of app’s uniqueness, so shortlist core features and use terms your target audience will understand and appreciate.
 Avoid packing your text with excessive keywords and specific prices.

 In-app purchases will find a new life in iOS 11.
-Subscriptions and in-app purchases got a separate section with up to 20 items in it which is aimed at better understanding of publisher’s offer.
+Subscriptions and in-app purchases got a separate section with up to 20 items in it which is aimed at a better understanding of publisher’s offer.
 Each in-app purchase is represented by a card that delivers information via an icon, name, description, and price.

 In-app purchases also got a chance to be shown in search results and be mentioned in the Today, Games, and Apps tabs.